Charles C. Miller

 Designated at Local level : Oak Park Historic Landmark, May 5, 2014

 Potentially eligible as a contributing resource

 This is a 2.5-story single-family residence in the Queen Anne style built ca. 1893.
+The building is rectangular in plan.
 The structural system is frame.
 The foundation is stone.
 Exterior walls are original wood clapboard and original wood shingles.
 The building has a high hip roof clad in replacement asphalt shingles and Seven multiple dormers.
 Round corner turret, multiple hipped-roof and shed-roof dormers.
 There is one side right, side slope, brick chimney.
 Windows are original wood, 1/1 double-hung sashes.
 There is a single-story, wrap-around open porch characterized by a flat roof with triple wood posts.
 Porch was altered some time in the mid-20th century.
 There is a second floor, rear and south side, frame addition.